Events and outcomes

 • Inclusion-Exclusion: A trick for resolving unions:

-(even when and are not exclusive!)
+(even when A and B are not exclusive!)

 Link to original